abo7mied/piecewise-time-invariant-neural-granger-causality/README.md

 # Piecewise Time-invariant Neural Granger Causality Detection

+This repository contains the reproducible experiments for one of my deep learning projects.

 ## Abstract

 We study Granger-causal graph recovery in multivariate time series with timevarying